Resources for Policymakers

 - Innovations for Youth Recipients of Supplemental Security Income (Recording)

 Part five of this five-part series provides an overview of the activities and findings of the SSI youth project, including the experiences of and key lessons from the project's Community of Practice.

 - Expanding Access to Health Care Services and Work-Based Experiences (PDF)

 - Training and Employment Notice for the Soft Skills Curriculum

-- Developing a Professional Development System for Youth Service Professionals
+- Designing Professional Development for Youth Workforce Development

 - Universal Design for the Workforce Development System